 So, what’s the difference between hemp and cannabis?
 As mentioned above, hemp is generally considered a subspecies within the cannabis family.
 Can cannabis get you high?
 Sometimes – if it contains THC (like in marijuana).
 However, in the instance of low-THC hemp, this kind of cannabis will not get you high.

 One easy way to think about this is to consider dogs as a species.
 And there are different breeds within this species.
-Hemp and marijuana are like two different “breeds” within the cannabis family.
+Hemp and cannabis are like two different “breeds” within the cannabis family.
 They have many basic similarities, as well as some very critical differences.
 THC is the most critical difference between hemp and marijuana.

-So, now you know the difference between hemp and marijuana.
+So, now you know the difference between hemp and cannabis.
 You can involve yourself in the public discussion and the marijuana vs hemp debate.
 Hemp is low in THC, and marijuana contains an amount that will get you high.
 Both are within the cannabis family.
 That’s actually pretty simple.

 Please also remember to discuss any major lifestyle changes with your doctor.
 This includes the addition of dietary supplements like CBD hemp oil – and especially things like the use of medical marijuana.
 When it comes to hemp vs marijuana, you should always keep your doctor in the loop.